 Nutritional Information (1/4 casserole without cheese): 279 calories, 3g fat, 46g carbs, 7g fiber, 16g protein

 Nutritional Information (1/4 casserole with cheese): 302 calories, 4.5g fat, 46g carbs, 7g fiber, 18g protein

 The verdict?
 Wow.
 I was impressed.
 The yeast gave the dish such a cheesy flavor that it didn't even need the cheese on top.
 The sauce was comforting and creamy without being unhealthy.
 The tofu and the yeast provided the protein and the sauce was packed with veggies too.
 I can't rave enough about the nutrition of this meal.
-It's already on next week's menu plan.
-I won't be topping it with cheese.
+It's already on next week's menu plan and I won't be topping it with cheese.

 Want to know why nutritional yeast is so nutritional?
 Nutritional yeast is an inactive yeast and is the only vegan source of complete protein, which means that it provides 18 amino acids.
 It provides B12 as well as about 15 other minerals.
 It has also been known to help regulate blood sugar and help with low blood pressure.

 Where can you find nutritional yeast?
 I was able to buy just the amount I needed at Earthfare in the bulk bins for under a buck.
 Whole Foods and other natural/health food stores have the same bins.
 It's also available online and possibly in grocery stores that carry larger amounts of natural/organic products.

 I see an expansive future with me and nutritional yeast.
 Remember the broccoli cheddar soup that was missing something?
 Ohhh yeah. :)